Lenco BearCat: Usage

 In law enforcement use, BearCats are generally considered "armored rescue vehicles", with their primary use being to transport police tactical unit officers to and from hostile situations and to help extract civilians, officers, and casualties who may be stuck in the area.
 To suit this purpose, the BearCat is designed to protect its occupants from a variety of small arms and explosive weapons.
 The BearCat can also be fitted with aftermarket tactical equipment such as a battering ram, an armored turret, or CS gas dispensers to be used for offensive purposes (i.e. to provide moving cover during a shootout or breach a building during a raid or standoff).

-Since their introduction, BearCats have been credited with saving lives in armed confrontations on numerous occasions, including by stopping 7.62 mm caliber rounds fired at officers during a shootout in Athens, Texas in 2010; blocking "high-powered rifle" fire that penetrated regular police cars in Bucks County, Pennsylvania in 2012; protecting sheriff's deputies from rifle fire during a shootout in Oklahoma County, Oklahoma in 2015; and being used to rescue civilians and conduct interventions during mass shootings such as the 2015 Colorado Springs Planned Parenthood shooting and the 2016 Pulse nightclub shooting.
+Since their introduction, BearCats have been credited with saving lives in armed confrontations on numerous occasions, including by stopping 7.62 mm caliber rounds fired at officers during a shootout in Athens, Texas in 2010; blocking "high-powered rifle" fire that penetrated regular police cars in Bucks County, Pennsylvania in 2012; protecting sheriff's deputies from rifle fire during a shootout in Oklahoma County, Oklahoma in 2015; being used as a weapon during a shootout in Kern County, California in 2026; and assisting intervention operations during mass shootings such as the 2015 Colorado Springs Planned Parenthood shooting and the 2016 Pulse nightclub shooting.

+Lenco had the largest contract with U.S. Immigration and Customs Enforcement (ICE) in Massachusetts in 2025.
+According to Boston.com, Lenco Industries has "scored $5.2 million in contracts since last year, and its BearCat's 'militarized aesthetic' has been a visual centerpiece in some ICE operations".
+The Berkshire Eagle reported that demonstrators as well as local and state officials have called on Lenco Industries to refuse future contracts with ICE.